 Implementation of that investment project will ensure connection from the outdoor modular unitized transformer substation (6/0.4 kV) under construction to the Skete of the Kazan Icon of the Mother of God on the Valaam Island within the program for development of hermitage life of the Valaam Monastery of the Transfiguration of the Savior, approved by His Holiness Patriarch Kirill of Moscow and All Russia.
 Construction and installation works were accomplished in 2015, and in February 2016 the facility was put into operation.
-Commissioning of new fixed assets amounted to RUB 13.897 m, commissioning of transformer capacity totaled 0.25 MVA and 2.404 km of 6 kV CL.
+New fixed RUB 13.897 commissioning assets amounted to m, of transformer capacity totaled 0.25 MVA and 2.404 km of 6 kV CL.